 The Unesco Chair becomes part of UNESCO Chairs/UNITWIN network and is incorporated within the system of the Formality Center of Italian University (H2CU) that is among the signing member of the Chair considering that its facility.
 Our high relate to service delivery organizations such as Public Accomplishment in Northern Ireland and Foroige in Ireland.
-Allied to our worldwide relationships with UNESCO and UNICEF are a testament to our belief in forging strong synergies between research.
+Allied to our worldwide relationships with UNESCO Foundation and UNICEF is a testament to our belief in forging strong synergies between research.
 Practice in collaborations which straight influence on and improve the lives of youths across Ireland and all over the world.

 UNESCO works to create the conditions for discussion among peoples, civilizations, and cultures, based upon respect for typically shared values.
 The world can accomplish visions of sustainable development incorporating observance of human rights, shared compliance and the reduction of poverty, all of which are at the heart of UNESCO’s scientific and activities.
 Students who get involved are often connected through sites and websites, in addition to professors positions, training and conferences.